New, Advanced Autism Treatment Brings Hope for a Brighter Future!

 -Parent of a child with autism

 MeRT, or Magnetic e-Resonance Therapy, combines:

 - Transcranial Magnetic Stimulation (TMS, an FDA cleared therapy),

 - Electrocardiogram (ECG/EKG)

-to analyze and formulate treatment tailored to each patient.
-This treatment is customized to each child based on the results of their EEG and tailored to their needs as to frequency, location, and the power used.
+By combining these, we can then analyze and formulate treatments tailored to each patient.
+In essence, this treatment is customized to each child based on the results of their EEG and tailored to their needs as to frequency, location, and the power used.

 MeRT is not currently FDA cleared for autism and is considered “off-label.”
 However, studies have shown that for many children, it can be instrumental in helping develop skills to function more normally.* This can mean a higher quality of life for both you and your child.